dataforseo/TypeScriptClient/docs/interfaces/IDataforseoLabsBingRankedKeywordsLiveRequestInfo.md

 > `optional` **target**: `string`

-domain
+domain name or page url
 required field
-the domain name of the target website the domain should be specified without https:// or www. if you want to get the keywords a particular webpage ranks for, specify the filter by the ranked_serp_element.serp_item.relative_url parameter
+the domain name of the target website or URL of the target webpage;
-example:
-"filters":[
-"ranked_serp_element.serp_item.relative_url", "=", "/apis/rank-tracker-api"]
+the domain name must be specified without https:// or www.;
+the webpage URL must be specified with https:// or www.

 #### Defined in

-main.ts:108841
+main.ts:118313